 In order to view tickets events, while in a ticket, click Conversations under the active comment area, and select Events.

-A box that looks like this will appear, with all updates listed:
+A box that looks like the one below will appear with all updates listed.

 - Subject: The subject of the ticket